-- Python 2
+- Python 2.7 or 3.4

 - pip

 - MongoDB 2.6+

 - Node.js

 Additionally, in order to send out emails to users, Girder will need to be able to communicate with an SMTP server.
 Proper installation and configuration of an SMTP server on your system is beyond the scope of these docs, but we recommend setting up Postfix.